-All OTA and OTR programs must evaluate how successful their programs are.
+All nursing programs must evaluate their success in preparing students for the registered nurse licensure exam.
+Jamestown Community College measures student preparation for practice through graduate surveys, employer surveys, and graduate employment rates.
 This is called program evaluation.
-It is the responsibility of Jamestown Community College Occupational Therapy Assistant Program to communicate these findings to the public.
+It is the responsibility of the JCC nursing program to communicate these findings to the public.
 The public may include interested students and their families, consumers, accrediting bodies, potential employers, and the community at large.

-Program evaluation allows faculty to objectively measure their strengths and weaknesses to improve the program.
+Program evaluation allows faculty to objectively measure the strengths and weaknesses to ultimately maintain and improve the quality of the program.
 This information can also be used by the public before applying to the program, hiring our graduates, or investing resources.
-Evaluating a program is important to make good decisions.
-Would you invest in a car that has a poor rating?
-No!
-Being a smart consumer is important!

-There are numerous measures that the program uses.
+There are numerous measures that the program faculty use for program evaluation.
 On this site you will find:

 *Data is not representative of all graduates.

 Evaluating how employers rate graduates knowledge, skills, and abilities to enter practice is important.
 The level of employer satisfaction is another quality measure of the program’s ability to educate graduates for entry level nurse practice.
 Employers are surveyed six to twelve months following graduation utilizing the same eight program outcomes as the graduate survey.
 The rating scale on the table below is on a scale of 5: highly satisfied to 1: highly unsatisfied.
 The JCC nursing program’s satisfaction rate on the employer survey indicates employers rated the program between satisfied and highly satisfied for the past three years.